 Still Having Problems With Your Craftsman Lawn Mower?

 It would be nice to own a mower that will never give you problems.
 However, they don’t exist.
-Own a lawn mower long enough you bound to run into problems.
-The most common of them are problems with starting, smoking, dying, vibrating, and cutting.
+Own a lawn mower long enough that you are bound to run into problems.

-I put together a handy guide to help you quickly identify items that can cause a problem in your Craftsman along with ways to solve them.
-You can find this guide at: Common Craftsman Lawn Mower Problems & Solutions.
+I put together a handy guide to help you quickly identify items that can cause a problem in your riding mower, zero turn, and push mower along with ways to solve them.
+You can find this guide at Common Craftsman Lawn Mower Problems & Solutions.

-If you are unsure how to safely perform diagnostics and repairs on your Craftsman lawn mower, it’s best to have a professional complete the repairs.
 This will help you avoid personal injury or additional damage to the mower.
-Your local Craftsman lawn mower dealership or lawn mower repair shop will be able to help you solve your problem.
+Your local lawn mower dealership or lawn mower repair shop will be able to help you solve your problem.